-ITEM 10 - INTEREST OF MANAGEMENT AND OTHERS IN TRANSACTIONS
+ITEM 9 - INTEREST OF MANAGEMENT AND OTHERS IN TRANSACTIONS

 In the normal course of business, the Company receives and provides goods and services from and to companies subject to control or significant influence through ownership by its principal shareholder.
-These goods and services are of an immaterial amount and compensated by a consideration equal to their fair market value, comparable to similar arms' length transactions.
+These goods and services are of an immaterial amount and compensated by a consideration equal to their fair value, comparable to similar arms' length transactions.
 Reference is made to the note in the Company's Consolidated Financial Statements describing the related party transactions (see "Additional Information").

-ITEM 11 - EXPERTS
+ITEM 10 - EXPERTS

 Saputo's auditors are Deloitte LLP.
-Saputo's Consolidated Financial Statements as of March 31, 2014 and 2013 and for the years then ended have been filed under National Instrument 51-102 - Continuous Disclosure Obligations in reliance on the report of Deloitte LLP, independent chartered accountants, given on their authority as experts in auditing and accounting.
+Saputo's Consolidated Financial Statements as of March 31, 2015 and 2014 and for the years then ended have been filed under National Instrument 51-102 - Continuous Disclosure Obligations in reliance on the report of Deloitte LLP, independent chartered accountants, given on their authority as experts in auditing and accounting.
 Deloitte LLP have advised Saputo that they are independent within the meaning of the Code of Ethics of the Ordre des comptables professionnels agréés du Québec.

-ITEM 12 - TRANSFER AGENT AND REGISTRAR
+ITEM 11 - TRANSFER AGENT AND REGISTRAR

-The transfer agent and registrar of the Company is Computershare Trust Company of Canada at its principal offices in Montreal and Toronto.
+The transfer agent and registrar for the Common Shares and the MTNs is Computershare Trust Company of Canada at its principal offices in Montreal and Toronto.

-ITEM 13 - MATERIAL CONTRACTS
+ITEM 12 - MATERIAL CONTRACTS

-No material contracts outside the ordinary course of business of the Company were entered into within the year ended March 31, 2014, or before such year that are still in effect, and which are required to be filed with Canadian securities regulatory authorities in accordance with section 12.2 of National Instrument 51-102 - Continuous Disclosure Obligations.
+No material contracts outside the ordinary course of business of the Company were entered into within the year ended March 31, 2015, or before such year that are still in effect, and which are required to be filed with Canadian securities regulatory authorities in accordance with section 12.2 of National Instrument 51-102 - Continuous Disclosure Obligations.

-ITEM 14 - AUDIT COMMITTEE INFORMATION
+ITEM 13 - AUDIT COMMITTEE INFORMATION

-14.1 AUDIT COMMITTEE'S CHARTER
+13.1 AUDIT COMMITTEE'S CHARTER